duxsco/gpg-config-and-scripts/README.md

 Otherwise, the scripts in `bin/` should work out of the box on common Linux systems.

-MacOS, however, needs these [HomeBrew](https://brew.sh) packages installed:
+macOS, however, needs these [HomeBrew](https://brew.sh) packages installed:

 - `bash`
 - `findutils`